doctrine/doctrine1-documentation/source/en/manual/introduction.rst

 For people new to object-relational mapping and (object-oriented) domain models we recommend the following literature:

-The [http://www.martinfowler.com/books.html books by Martin Fowler] cover a lot of the basic ORM terminology, the different approaches of modeling business logic and the patterns involved.
+The `books by Martin Fowler <http://www.martinfowler.com/books.html>`_ cover a lot of the basic ORM terminology, the different approaches of modeling business logic and the patterns involved.

-Another good read is about [http://domaindrivendesign.org/books/#DDD Domain Driven Design].
+Another good read is about `Driven Design <http://domaindrivendesign.org/books/#DDD Domain>`_.
 Though serious Domain-Driven Design is currently not possible with Doctrine, this is an excellent resource for good domain modeling, especially in complex business domains, and the terminology around domain models that is pretty widespread nowadays is